aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 Taken all together these represent all factors that affect a client's decision to consume a web service.

 The scope of this study is limited to those aspects of Landgate's service that affect their suitability for use on mobile devices.
-The business process and value, management, interoperability and security factors cannot be tested with a mobile device.
+The business process and value, management, interoperability, and security factors cannot be tested with a mobile device.
 These are more suited to desktop studies and surveys of existing clients.

 Only Service Level Measurement Quality is within the purview of this study.
 Its sub-categories include: